top of page

 Upon Arriving at Huangzhou

-written by Su Shi (11th AC, social name 'Dongpo')
+Chinese original: Su Shi (11th AC, social name 'Dongpo')

-Revision+ annot. by Julia Min (2023)
+English version: Julia Min (2023)

-Oh well, the Yangtse embraces the town in a loop,
+The Yangtse embraces the town in a loop,

-Where I should find many sweet and earthy shoots.
+Where I should find tender, earthy shoots.

 Notes: